-In a later chapter we will examine the arguments used to support the existence of planets around other stars.
-For now, let us assume these reports are correct.
+Let us assume that the reports of planets around other stars are correct.
 Based on the data made public so far, these planets would have to be extremely massive to cause enough motion to be detectable from earth.
 They would also have to be orbiting very close to their parent stars in order for the period of the motion (e.g., a complete orbit in just a few days or weeks) to be recognizable.
 In such a case, they would have to be too large and too close to their respective stars to support carbon-based life.